Start your day with a mixture of vegetables and beans with this simple but satisfying potato hash.

 Why Eat Potatoes For Breakfast?

-Potatoes have gotten a bad rap, but they are actually a great addition to a plant-based diet.
+Potatoes have gotten a bad rap thanks to preparations like deep fried french fries that drown them in hydrogenated and saturated fat, but potatoes are actually a great addition to a plant-based diet.
 Potatoes are a versatile root vegetable and a staple food in many households.
 Aside from being nutritious, potatoes are also incredibly filling.

 Potatoes are a good source of fiber, which can help you lose weight by keeping you full longer.
 Fiber can also help prevent heart disease by keeping cholesterol and blood glucose levels in check.
 Potatoes are also full of antioxidants that work to prevent diseases and vitamins that help your body function properly.